puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_installing.markdown

 * Use the `--version` option to specify a version.
 You can use an exact version or a requirement string like `>=1.0.3`.
 * Use the `--force` option to forcibly re-install an existing module.
 * Use the `--environment` option to install into a different environment.
 * Use the `--modulepath` option to manually specify which directory to install into.
-Note: To avoid duplicating modules installed as dependencies, you may need to specify the modulepath as a list of directories; see [the documentation of the modulepath setting][modulepath] for details.
+Note: To avoid duplicating modules installed as dependencies, you may need to specify the modulepath as a list of directories; see [the documentation for setting the modulepath][modulepath] for details.
-* Use the `--ignore-dependencies` option to skip any modules required by this module.
+* Use the `--ignore-dependencies` option to skip installing any modules required by this module.

 <!-- TODO: change this if the behavior of --dir/--target-dir changes; for now, we aren't mentioning it -->

 ### Installing From the Puppet Forge

-To install a module from the Puppet Forge, simply identify a module to install by its full name. **The full name of a Forge module is formatted as "username-modulename."**
+To install a module from the Puppet Forge, simply identify the desired module by its full name. **The full name of a Forge module is formatted as "username-modulename."**

     # puppet module install puppetlabs-apache